-14.3.
-Reindexing large volumes of data with the MassIndexer
+14.4.
+Indexing a large amount of data with the MassIndexer

 There are cases where listener-triggered or explicit indexing is not enough, because pre-existing data has to be indexed:

 - when restoring a database backup; - when indexes had to be wiped, for example because the Hibernate Search mapping or some core settings changed; - when entities cannot be indexed as they change (e.g. with listener-triggered indexing) for performance reasons, and periodic reindexing (every night, ...) is preferred.